Updated: May 6

 If you find yourself receiving medical care abroad, be sure to keep copies of any receipts or invoices for hospital care or tests.
 In most cases, the insurer will require proof of your out-of-pocket expenses when you file a claim.
 Make sure the document records the treatments, diagnosis, and costs.

 Thanks for meandering with me!
 Leave me some feedback and let me know if I missed something important or if you have an idea for a post.
 Share the link with friends and on social media.
-Become a member to get notified of new content, access to our members' forum, and a monthly newsletter!
+Become a member/subscriber (it's free!) to get notified of new content and access to our FB discussion group for women. *Note to commenters: to have your name/website appear you must be registered and logged in.